How to Block Noise From the Neighbors: 6 Best Ways (That Work!)

 It took me about a week to realize how huge of a mistake I had made.
 The noise from my neighbors was just unbearable.
 Seeing as I had just recently started working from home, I needed to find a solution.

 I considered moving out, but I had just moved in and I still had a whole year on my lease contract.
 The only viable option, it seemed, was to find a way to block all the noise from the neighbors.

 I have always loved DIY projects, so I got into this wholeheartedly.
 I had so much fun doing it and most of all, it solved the problem.
 I can now work peacefully, without worrying about all the noise from the neighbors.

 Noisy neighbors can get on your nerves, especially after a hard day's work and all you want is to relax.
-So get your toolbox out and try some of these things.
+So get your toolbox out and learn how to soundproof a room from noisy neighbours.
 You will love the peace and quiet that comes with it.